AdhamHoumani/Equadis-project/README.md

-to run app & connect with the db we should create database with name bank_customer_system_db and create 2 schema in this db : core & finance then after run the app, flyway library will migrate the database and create tables ...
+to run app & connect with the db we should create database with name bank_customer_system_db and create 2 schema in this db : core & finance then after run the app, flyway library will migrate the database and create tables ... to run angular app I preffer to use docker image, and downloads it from docker hub link (provided on the email)